scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 sub-directory of your game directory.

-You'll need to put the data files in a directory named after ScummVM game name (see "Supported Game" section in ScummVM readme) for the games having "generic" data files (.LFL files).
+You'll need to put the data files in a directory named after ScummVM game name (see "Supported Games" section in ScummVM readme) for the games having "generic" data files (.LFL files).
 Recent games can be put in any directory.

 You can compress the multimedia files (sound/video) as described in the